-Your guest list plays an important role in the type of beverages served and the amount of wine and champagne you need.
-You know your guests best.
+- Assess your guest list: Your guest list plays an important role in the type of beverages served and the amount of wine and champagne needed.
+As friends and family, you know these people best.
 Do most of them drink?
 Do many of them not drink at all?
 Do your guests prefer beer or other drinks to wine and champagne?
-Will they stay and party into the night, or will many of your guests leave early?
-Use these factors to help you calculate wedding reception wine and champagne quantities.
-Your wine-obsessed guest list might rebel if you run out of vino early in the night.
-On the other hand, you may end up with cases of leftover wine if your guest list prefers water to wine.
+Will they stay and party long into the night, or will many of your guests leave early?
+Use these factors to help calculate wedding reception wine and champagne quantities.

 - When you plan to serve wine: Are you going to serve wine for the entire reception or only during dinner?
 If you’re popping corks all night, you’ll need a lot more wine.
 The same question applies to champagne.
-Will you only serve one glass per guest for the toast, or will you offer it all night at the bar?
+Will you only serve one glass per guest for an official couple’s toast, or will you offer it all night at the bar?

 - Wedding reception location: Location is also a factor.
-If your reception is held at a hotel where most guests are staying, they may consume more wine than they would if they had to drive somewhere afterwards.
+If your reception is held at a hotel where guests are staying, they’ll consume more wine than if they had to drive somewhere afterward.
 Likewise, wedding receptions held at wineries tend to bring out the wine connoisseur in your guests, making them drink more than they might at another venue.

 - Other drink options: Will you serve other alcoholic beverages?
 Will those beverages be free, or do you plan to have a cash bar?
 If wine is the only free option and you’re serving it all night, guests may opt for that instead of the paid options at the cash bar.